scylladb/care-pet/README.md

                                \-aggregation-/
 ```

-In this very simple example a Collar generates sensors data
+In this simple example, a Collar generates sensors data
-once a second and send it directly to the database.
+once a second and sends it directly to the database.

-Pet owners, sensors and measurements data can be accessed via
+Pet owners, sensors, and measurement data can be accessed via
 the REST API web server.
-It also implements lazy-evaluation
+It also implements the lazy-evaluation
 of the data aggregates.

 Links